 - Connect you to new people with similar interests and values

 - Afford you the chance to make a difference in your community

-Students who plan to complete the Honors Program and be eligible for the Academic Excellence Award at graduation must complete volunteer service prior to graduation, in addition to maintaining continued eligibility and completing the appropriate number of Honors Experiences.
+Students who plan to complete the Honors Program must complete 40 hours of volunteer service prior to graduation, in addition to maintaining continued eligibility and completing the appropriate number of Honors Experiences.

 Refer to the Verifying Completed Service section for information on the required form to submit to the Honors Program.

 *Community service may be completed outside the Santa Barbara community, including while studying abroad.

 Please note: This tutoring program is on hold due to the Covid pandemic.
 We hope to be able to resume the program in the 2022-23 academic year, but details on that plan are still to be determined.